aces/Loris/modules/dataquery/test/TestPlan.md

      message is displayed after clicking on the "Run Query" button and before the data is displayed
    - ensure that a table with results is being displayed after having run the query
-   - play with the "(Maximum rows per page)" drop down and ensure the table gets updated accordingly
+   - change the "(Maximum rows per page)" drop down and ensure the table gets updated accordingly
    - ensure that the first column of the data table is the "Identifiers" column that contains the "PSCID,VisitLabel" information separated with a comma